Megamind22/UpDownPlayer-2DGame-/README.md

 # UpDownPlayer-2DGame-
-Game is about player go down and up and avoids barriers
+Desktop Game is about player go down and up through arrows and avoids barriers

 Game consist of 2 Levels different in difficulty
 # Contact